It’s Pop-Up Mākeke’s 12 Days of Christmas Giveaway!

-It’s day number eight of Pop-Up Mākeke’s 12 Days of Christmas Giveaway with a Coffee, Tea and Pancake Gift Set.
+It’s day number nine of Pop-Up Mākeke’s 12 Days of Christmas Giveaway with Konane Board from Akau Boards.

-The Vanilla Chai Tea and Hibiscus Hawaii Tea set is from Waiholokui Garden.
-The Vanilla Chai Tea is Mamaki and Black Tea based and certified organic and the Hibiscus HI Tea is tangy and robust, and contains mamaki and Ko`oko`olau tea combined with hibiscus and ginger.

-The 100% Kona Coffee Gift Set and Gourmet Pancake Mix is from Hawaiian Brew.
-The coffee set contains 4 bags of coffee – Regular, Vanilla Mac Nut, Chocolate Mac Nut, and Hazelnut.
+Konane is a strategy board game for two players invented by ancient Hawaiians.
+Itʻs been called Hawaiian Checkers but unlike checkers, the goal of Konane is to win by making it so your opponent has no legal moves left.

 For your last-minute Christmas gifts, make sure to visit Pop-Up Mākeke’s store located in Pearlridge Center Mauka near center court to shop from hundreds of their local vendors.